usaid-cs/yesterday-i-learned/cs.md

 ### Staff engineers (10+ years)

-* This level is much more coveted than the previous ones.
-* Typically less than 10% of employees in a company are at this level.
+This level is much more coveted than the previous ones.
+Typically less than 10% of employees in a company are at this level.

 * Impact spans across organizations.
-* Entrusted with business-critical projects and for setting technical vision for an org or multiple orgs.
+* Entrusted with business-critical projects in highly-ambiguous problem spaces, from start to finish, while balancing various technical trade offs including speed to delivery, maintainability, and system performance, and for setting technical vision for an org or multiple orgs.
 * Responsible for reviewing and providing feedback on technical designs across an org.
+* Responsible for mentoring new hires and other engineers to help them become more proficient by example, tech talks, paired programming, and other avenues to increase technical efficiency across the organization.
 * **Little to no day-to-day coding.**
 * Role depends highly on organizational and company needs and becomes loosely defined.
 * **Expected to operate fully autonomously.**